In-app message examples

 Testing

-- Set your device as a Test subscription and create a segment with the Test Users filter.
-Use this segment while testing.
+- Tip: You can add your device as a test Subscription and create or update the segment to include the Test Users filter.

-- Set “How often do you want to show this message?” to “Every time trigger conditions are satisfied” unless you are explicitly testing the other options.
+- Set “How often do you want to show this message?” to “Every time trigger conditions are satisfied” while testing.

 - Push notifications are only sent for testing purposes.
-Push will not be sent in production.
+Push will not be sent when the message is live.

 - Tag Substitution does not work for test In-App Messages.